 Senior Vice President, Environment & Sustainability

-In addition to his airline experience, Sebastian’s colorful career includes the positions of Vice President at the Polish Information and Foreign Investment Agency, Senior Advisor at Société Générale Corporate Investment Bank, Managing Director of the French Chamber of Commerce and Industry in Poland and founder of the online brokerage house Fast Trade.
+In addition to his airline experience, Sebastian was also Vice President at the Polish Information and Foreign Investment Agency, Senior Advisor at Société Générale Corporate Investment Bank, Managing Director of the French Chamber of Commerce and Industry in Poland and founder of the online brokerage house Fast Trade.

 Sebastian is a Polish national and graduate of the Institute of Political Studies in France with a Master’s degree in Economics and Finance.
 He speaks Polish, English, French and Russian.